FREEPHONE 0330 058 1579

 In return, they provide you with a tax-free lump sum of money, or sometimes partial payments, that are less than the value of the share.
 This allows you to live in your house until you pass away without the burden of paying rent.
 The money only goes to the company when your property is eventually sold, which will be after you pass away.

-There will be an agreed percentage of money that is distributed to different people, so you can still pass on your income as an inheritance if you have a property reversion, but part of your income will got to the provider of release equity.
+There will be an agreed percentage of money that is distributed to different people, so you can still pass on your income as an inheritance if you have a property reversion, but part of your income will go to the equity release provider.

 If you opt for a home reversion, your cash is interest and tax-free, so you are free to spend it on what you prefer.
 This is useful for pensioners who need to use this funding to pay their bills or make their home more disabled-friendly.